ginnyintifa/PTMscape/README.md

 * 2. Fasta file for proteins of interest

 In whole proteome prediction mode, only one Fasta file is required.
 In targeted prediction mode, two Fasta files are needed.
 One consists proteins containing the reliable PTM sites information, the other consists protein sequences from which PTM sites are to be predicted.
-The format can be learned from **sample_known_fasta.tsv**.
+The format can be learned from **sample_known_fasta.tsv** and **sample_predict_fasta.tsv**.

 ### PTMscape provided input files